 Kaija Heitland and Indigenous Nouveau

-My name is Kaija Heitland and I am a Métis woman living on Vancouver Island, on the traditional lands of the Cowichan tribes.
-I am a member of the Cowichan Valley Métis Community and I am a card-carrying citizen of MNBC (Métis Nation British Columbia.)
+My name is Kaija Heitland and I am a Métis and Scandinavian woman living on Vancouver Island, on the traditional lands of the Cowichan tribes.
+I belong to the Cowichan Valley Métis Community, and I am a card-carrying Métis citizen of MNBC (Métis Nation British Columbia).

 I began my company, Indigenous Nouveau, as a platform to help to facilitate a greater visibility for my community and the Métis who reside in British Columbia, to showcase our unique beadwork and quillwork patterns, arts culture and history.
 We are experiencing a renaissance in both our appreciation and our approach to our traditional arts and I find that truly exciting.
 We, as a culture, are waking up and feeling our strength and vitality and it is wonderful to see that expressed in the art and music being created presently.